Skip to content

 • Your ID

-• Your ticket (either printed out or stored on your cell), stating your starting time
+• Your ticket (either printed out or stored on your cell), stating your route

-• Drinking bottle/water bladder for refills at the refreshment stations (in our effort to reduce waste, we do not offer bottled water, but the option to fill and refill your own bottles at start, our aid stations as well as after crossing the finish line)
+• Drinking bottle/water bladder for refills at the refreshment/aid stations (in our effort to reduce waste, we do not offer bottled water, but the option to fill and refill your own bottles at start, our refreshment/aid stations as well as after crossing the finish line)

 • Cell phone (fully charged) and maybe a power bank to recharge during the hike.